How to Send Trigger Emails That Keep Customers Coming BackJul 21, 2016 by Lina Vashurina,

 You want to send your customers content that is useful and

 Mail chains and their content can be automated in response to a person’s readiness for purchase.
-For example, a first email might express gratitude for a completed purchase, a second might include links to useful content, the third a free

 How to create a trigger newsletter